Empirical quantification of predictive uncertainty due to model discrepancy by training with an ensemble of experimental designs: an application to ion channel kinetics: Methods

 \subsubsection{Experimental Designs for Voltage Clamp Experiments}

-A large amount of data can be recorded in voltage-clamp electrophysiology experiments: the current is recorded at kHz samples for up to many minutes.
+A large amount of data can be recorded in voltage-clamp electrophysiology experiments: the current can be recorded at a several-kHz sampling rate, for many minutes.
 In what follows, we take observations of the current at the same 10\,kHz frequency for all protocols.
 Experimenters have a great deal of flexibility when it comes to specifying voltage-clamp protocol designs.
 We have published a number of studies on the benefits of `information-rich' experimental designs for these protocols, focusing on short protocols which explore a wide range of voltages and timescales \citep{beattie_sinusoidal_2018, lei_rapid_2019,lei_rapid_2019-1,clerx_four_2019,kemp_electrophysiological_2021}.
-Here, we follow a similar theme using six short protocols, denoted $d_0$ to $d_5$, and shown in Fig.~\ref{fig:protocols}.
+In a real patch-clamp experiment, the amount of data we can obtain from each cell is limited.
+Hence, it is not feasible to perform many long protocols in sequence on the same cell.
+For this reason, we use six short information-rich protocols, denoted $d_0$ to $d_5$, as shown in Fig.~\ref{fig:protocols}.

 Here, we use simple designs consisting of a combination of sections where the voltage is held constant or `ramps' where the voltage increases linearly with time for compatibility with automated high-throughput patch clamp machines which are restricted to protocols of this type.
 For the protocols included in this paper, short identical sequences including ramps are placed at the beginning and end of each protocol.
 In real experiments, these elements will allow for quality control, leak subtraction, and the estimation of the reversal potential \citep{lei_rapid_2019,lei_rapid_2019-1}.
 The central portion, consisting of steps during which the voltage is held constant, is what varies between protocols.